Jonesboro, Arkansas: Awards

-Jonesboro has received multiple state and national recognitions for excellence in infrastructure, planning, recreation, and public safety initiatives.
-In 2024, the city was named Airport of the Year by the Arkansas Division of Aeronautics for improvements at the Jonesboro Municipal Airport.
+Jonesboro has received multiple state and national recognitions for excellence in infrastructure, planning, recreation, and public-safety initiatives.
+In 2024, the city was given the Airport of the Year award by the Arkansas Division of Aeronautics for improvements at the Jonesboro Municipal Airport.
 That same year, Mayor Harold Copenhaver was recognized as Mayor of the Year by the Arkansas Association of Chiefs of Police for his leadership in public safety and support of crime-reduction technology.

-In 2024, Jonesboro’s Health Accelerator Plan earned the Plan of the Year (Population 30,000+) award from the Arkansas Chapter of the American Planning Association.
-The city also received the Trail of the Year (Natural Surface) award for Craighead Forest Park and the Tourism Program of the Year for the African American Cultural Center at the E. Boone Watson Community Center from the Arkansas Recreation & Parks Association.
+In 2024, Jonesboro's Health Accelerator Plan earned the Plan of the Year (population 30,000+) award from the Arkansas Chapter of the American Planning Association.
+The city also received the Trail of the Year (Natural Surface) award for Craighead Forest Park and the Tourism Program of the Year for the African American Cultural Center at the E. Boone Watson Community Center from the Arkansas Recreation and Parks Association.

-Other recognitions include the 2024 Trendsetter City of the Year – Diversity & Inclusion Award from the Arkansas Municipal League for programs such as Project SEARCH, Project CARE, and the Social Determinants of Health Study, as well as prior Trendsetter honors for Infrastructure and Water (2023), Education and Workforce Development (2022), and Technology and Security (2022).
+Other recognitions include the 2024 Trendsetter City of the Year – Diversity and Inclusion Award from the Arkansas Municipal League for programs such as Project SEARCH, Project CARE, and the Social Determinants of Health Study, as well as prior Trendsetter honors for Infrastructure and Water (2023), Education and Workforce Development (2022), and Technology and Security (2022).